LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-02-04-MCMC-diagnostics.md

 5. Adequacy of the chosen burn-in period
     - We want to maximise the number of accurate samples we produce so we want to make the burn-in as small as possible without contaminating our results with non-representative samples

+### DISCLAIMER DISCLAIMER DISCLAIMER

+Sometimes in this post I may accidentally apply that these tests are exhaustive and will show problems if they arise.
+I try to show obvious problems and when you can see if that is the case but this doesn't mean at all that you can always tell that these metrics have actually told you that your MCMC has converged to the proper solution.

+In fact it is not possible to know with 100% certainty _ever_ in a real world situation that your MCMC has converged properly.
+E.G. A simple example where none of these (or basically any other tests) will accurately tell you whether you've find the right answer or not is when the distribution of interest (posterior) may have two modes, one at $$(0,0)$$ and then another at $$(10^10, 10^10)$$ with variance ~1.
+It should be obvious in this situation that due to a number of reasons, if MCMC finds one, it is absolutely not guaranteed to find the other unless you have _prior_ knowledge on the locations.

+For this reason it is better to think of these tests as something that _may_ tell you something has gone _wrong_, in which case, then you can fix it.
+But not that things have gone _right_.
+But to show how they work, I emphasize when the plots show what they're meant to show and hence may have lead to some confusion.

 ## Traceplots